hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-typesolver.md

 [INFO] BUILD SUCCESS
 ```

-HotRod connected to the database schema, discovered the tables in the schema, retrieved their details, and generated the persistence layer.
+HotRod connected to the database schema, discovered the tables in it, retrieved their details, and generated the persistence layer accordingly.

 ## Part 3 &mdash; The Application